dovu93/Intro-to-FinTech/README.md

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

-  * I would advise to have an inperson chat feature on the home page.
+  * I would advise to have an inperson chat feature on the home page or possibly through the app.
 Looking at the homepage they have quite a lot of offerings and having a chat feature where you're able to speak to someone could help make the decision of switching over easier.
+Or possibly have a virtual set up ready.
+With the introduction of the Hololens 2 by Microsoft, SoFi could potentially create a virtual environment where customers can go and ask questions about their different offerings.

 * Why do you think that offering this product or service would benefit the company?

   * SoFi has mentioned in the past that they pride themselves on evaluting each application on a case by case scenario.
 Having a chat feature would further their claims about having a relationship with the individual and building a community.
-Instead of viewing us as a number.
+Instead of viewing applicants as a number.
+With the virtual environment, applicants can put a face to a name and feel more comfortable about selecting SoFi as their lending provider.

 * What technologies would this additional product or service utilize?

   * Web-based application where someone can be online to chat with.
+Gyroscopes, motion sensors, projections, would be some needed technology to create a virtual environment.
+The applicants would only need to acquire a Hololens 2 or similiar device to be able to hook up to the internet and connect virtually.

 * Why are these technologies appropriate for your solution?

-  *
+  * These technologies are needed to communicate virtually.

 ## Works Cited